Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 ### STRATEGY

-Create a memory testing/challenging game, which will be fun to play.
-Create a simple, easy to use game which provides challenging stimulative interactivity, with increasing difficulty levels.
+Create a simple memory testing/challenging game; easy to use game which provides challenging stimulative interactivity, with increasing difficulty levels.
 Referencing some famous characters to appeal to certain audience.
 Create a game with reference to the characters from Alice in Wonderland, readers of which are smart people and will be interested  in testing or training their attention & memory skills in a fun way.

-The idea for the game was inspired by:
+The idea for the game was inspired by a combination of the following:
-- Simon says game
+- "Simon says" game
 - [Visual Memory test from Human Benchmark website](https://humanbenchmark.com/tests/memory)
 - "Follow the White Rabbit" from the film Matrix
 - Security sequence drawn by a finger between 9 or 12 dots on mobile phones